Lindsey Burgess: Juniors

 Team Jones disbanded after the season as Kaitlyn Jones was aging out of juniors.
 Karlee Burgess and Lauren Lenentine moved to Manitoba and Burgess joined a new team with Taylour Stevens skipping.
 They easily won the provincial junior title this year, going undefeated through the event.
 At nationals, Team Stevens finished 8–2 throughout pool play, clinching them a playoff berth.
 Things wouldn't go their way in the semifinal however, losing to Alberta's Abby Marks in an extra end.
 Later that year, Burgess competed for Dalhousie at the 2020 U Sports/Curling Canada University Curling Championships where they finished fifth.
 Burgess aged out of juniors the following season and reunited with her former skip Kaitlyn Jones.
 They brought on Jessica Daigle, Brigitte MacPhail and Kaitlin Fralic to their team.

-After a few seasons in Nova Scotia, during the 2024–25 curling season, Burgess would leave the province and join Alberta's Team Serena Gray-Withers as second, alongside Catherine Clifford and Zoe Cinnamon.
-The team would find immediate success on the curling tour, winning the 2024 Hack2House Alberta Curling Series event, as well as the 2025 SGI Canada U30 Best of the West.
-The following season, Team Gray-Withers would continue to improve, going undefeated in each event to win the 2025 U25 NextGen Classic, Saville U25 Challenge, and McKee Homes Fall Curling Classic.
-Team Gray-Withers would also be invited by the Grand Slam of Curling to participate in the women's event of their inaugural 2025 U25 Jr. GSOC Tour Challenge, giving younger teams the opportunity to gain more experience and participate in Grand Slam of Curling events.
-The team would also go undefeated to win the U25 GSOC event, beating Japan's Yuina Miura 8–4 in the final.